• Skip to main content

 • Tips & Tricks

-• Once the pork is fully coated place on the grill.
+Once your ready to grill the pork.
 Cook for 20 minutes, flipping once at the 10 minute mark.
-Slice and serve immediately.
+Let the pork rest for 5-10 minutes, then slice and serve immediately.

 FAQs